 CLOSING DATE FOR THIS POSITION: Until filled.

 The U.S. Mission in Finland provides equal opportunity and fair and equitable treatment in employment to all people without regard to race, color, religion, sex, national origin, age, disability, political affiliation, marital status, or sexual orientation.
-The Department of State also strives to achieve equal employment opportunity in all personnel operations through continuing diversity enhancement programs.
+The U.S. Department of State also strives to achieve equal employment opportunity in all personnel operations through continuing diversity enhancement programs.

-Volunteer Student Intern: Commercial Section
+Volunteer Student Intern: Commercial Section, Fall 2024

 The U.S. Commercial Service is the trade promotion arm of the U.S. Department of Commerce’s International Trade Administration.
 The U.S. Commercial Service helps U.S. companies export goods and services, resolve market barriers, and attract Foreign Direct Investment into the United States.
 The U.S. Commercial Service Finland offers students an internship opportunity throughout the year.
 Join our team to engage with an international community, work with U.S. and Finnish innovators seeking collaboration and global growth, and broaden your knowledge of a wide variety of business sectors and technologies (this is an unpaid internship).
+We are now looking for an intern for Fall 2024.

 For more information, please visit: https://www.trade.gov/finland